What Is a Stipend? Definition, Types, and Examples for Employers

 What is a stipend?

 As more companies recognize that employee stipends enable them to offer a wider range of perks within the same budget, they are adopting stipends as a flexible solution that allows employees to choose their own benefits.
-This approach not only addresses employees’ needs during work hours (9-5), but also extends support beyond the workplace, focusing on the ‘5-9’ — the time employees spend outside the office.

-Key Attributes of Stipends
+Key attributes of stipends

 There are several key elements to stipends that make up a modern stipend program, which we’ve outlined below.